BlockchainCommons/developer-web-site/_pages/envelope-usecases-assets.md

 ```
 Sam is planning to encrypt this private-key information with a single symmetric-encryption key, and he's aware of the dangers that causes for resilience: the symmetric key becomes a Single Point of Failure.

-He can't get around that (yet) but he can use the structure of the Envelope to offer _other_ ways to rebuild his private keys.
-He adds a metadata hint to each Envelope: the `derivationPath` and the `seedDigest` of the seed used to create the keys.
+He can't get around that (yet) but he can use the structure of the envelope to offer _other_ ways to rebuild his private keys.
+He adds a metadata hint to each envelope: the `derivationPath` and the `seedDigest` of the seed used to create the keys.
 He does this by turning the `xprv` object into a new envelope containing the additional information as assertions.

 ```
 "xpub6CiXsHfXkeXW2GBijsfihd64i8nebEWgxTxEq7j2ntT3GpyGKrP4v6dnz7ZNiZufVavY6pPwLTvdiUWSFD7tbCMpb3dvkpUq…" [